nsidc/search-solr-tools/README.md

 ### Harvesting Data

-The harvester requires additional metadata from services that may not yet be publicly available, which are referenced in `lib/search_solr_tools/config/environments.yaml`.
+The harvester requires additional metadata from services that may not be publicly available, which are referenced in `lib/search_solr_tools/config/environments.yaml`.